 - Milk – Whole or lowfat milk.

 - White granulated sweetener of choice – If you’re calorie-conscious, you don’t have to sweeten it with sugar.
-Instead, you could try a sugar-free sugar substitute such as monk fruit or erythritol.
+Instead, you could try a sugar-free sugar substitute.

 - Evaporated milk – doesn’t contain added sugar, so there are fewer carbs and calories than condensed milk.
 You can use regular, low fat or non fat – or even some combo of these.
 The milk jello will, however, be a little less creamy if you use lowfat or nonfat evaporated milk.